ruralinnovation/data-viz-assessment/README.md

 ## The task

-For this assessment, you're going to be analyzing and visualizing digital access data from the US Census Bureau's 2023 American Community Survey.
+For this assessment, you're going to be analyzing and visualizing broadband adoption data from the US Census Bureau's 2023 American Community Survey.

 ## Steps